ranirp1/AI-article-summarizer/README.md

  npm install
  ```

- **☑️ Set Up Environment Variables**
+ **☑️ Environment Configuration**

- Create a new file named `.env` in the root of your project and add the following content:
+ Create a `.env` file in the root of your project and add the following content:

  ```env
  VITE_RAPID_API_ARTICLE_KEY=""
  ```
-Replace the placeholder values with your actual credentials.
+`Note:` Replace the placeholder values with your actual Rapid API credentials.
 You can obtain these credentials by signing up on the [Rapid API website](https://rapidapi.com/restyler/api/article-extractor-and-summarizer?utm_source=youtube.com%2FJavaScriptMastery&utm_medium=referral&utm_campaign=DevRel).

  **☑️ Running the Project**